 - The grievance procedures at the home institution of the respondent apply.
 (Visit here for links to the grievance procedures for all institutions in the Consortium.)

-- Even though it is the respondent’s institution’s procedures that apply, if you want to make a report, we recommend you start by scheduling a meeting with the Scripps Title IX Coordinator by calling (909) 607-7142 or emailing Sally Steffen, Title IX Coordinator.
+- Even though it is the respondent’s institution’s procedures that apply, if you want to make a report, we recommend you start by scheduling a meeting with the Scripps Title IX Coordinator by calling (909) 621-8277 or emailing Adriana di Bartolo, Title IX Coordinator.

 - The Scripps Title IX Coordinator will give you an overview of the policy and procedures at the respondent’s school; coordinate your communications with the respondent’s school; and, as the matter is investigated and decided, stay in close contact with you and the Title IX coordinator at the respondent’s home institution.